historical-theology/stthomas/return-to-god/syllabus.md

 The course orients life in the context of a Christian sacramental vision to the final end of the human person: the contemplation of the vision of God.

+## Spiritual partner

-Each of you will have a spiritual partner for the whole semester, that is, a classmate with whom you meet weekly to discuss the hard contents of the class, as well as (if you so choose) pray, meditate, etc. Together, you will submit a video recording of the 'results' of each of your weekly discussions
+You will have a spiritual partner for the whole semester, that is, a classmate with whom you meet weekly to discuss the hard contents of the class, as well as (if you so choose) pray, meditate, etc. Together, you will submit a video recording of the 'results' of each of your weekly discussions